 PRESS RELEASE

-CPES, more appealing than ever, welcomes 7th incoming class
+CPES, a PSL undergraduate course, attracts largest class yet in its 7th year

-Paris, September 24, 2018 - The 156 students in the 2018 incoming class for CPES (Multidisciplinary Preparatory Class, an undergraduate course sponsored by the PSL schools and institutes and Lycée Henri-IV) began their academic year in Paris on September 10.
-As in 2017, CPES is operating with a doubled staff.
+Paris, September 24, 2018 - The 156 students in the 2018 incoming class for CPES (Multidisciplinary undergraduate Degree, a course sponsored by the PSL schools and institutes and Lycée Henri-IV) began their academic year in Paris on September 10.
+As in 2017, CPES is operating with twice the student body.
 The program is more appealing than ever: this year, it received more than 3,500 applications on Parcoursup, a 73% increase over 2017.
-Over the next few years, CPES will continue to grow in order to support the aspirations of even more secondary students.
+Over the next few years, CPES will continue to grow in order to support the aspirations of even more high school studentsstudents.

 Two priorities: excellence and equal opportunity

-This year, 156 students began the year in this post-baccalaureate program, the only one of its kind in France.
-More than 3,500 had applied last spring via the Parcoursup platform (a 73% increase over 2017).
+This year, 156 students began the year in this undergraduate program, the only one of its kind in France.
+More than 3,500 (up 73% from 2017) had applied last spring via Parcoursup, a French platform for managing undergraduate applications .
 By July 21, the course was already more than 93% full.

 These high-potential students – 93% of whom earned their baccalaureate with highest honors – come from a variety of social, cultural, and geographical backgrounds.

 CPES has been strongly committed to maintaining this diversity from the start.
-In 2017, the program added two field initiatives: Les Cordées de la Réussite (Roped Together for Success) with 26 partner secondary schools from academies in Amiens, Versailles, Créteil and Paris, and a partnership with AEFE (the Agency for French Education Abroad).
+In 2017, the program added two field initiatives: Les Cordées de la Réussite, a program to promote academic success through partnerships between institutions of higher education and 26 middle and secondary schools in high-priority areas of Amiens, Versailles, Créteil and Paris, and a partnership with AEFE (the Agency for French Education Abroad).

 Isabelle Catto, Vice-President of Bachelor's Degrees and Academic Affairs for PSL, comments:

-“Over the years, diversity has proven to be a real value add for the success of our students.
-It encourages them to develop a sense of solidarity and open-mindedness, and fosters a definite group emulation, which gives each CPES class its unique character.”
+“Over the years, diversity has proven to add real value in helping our students succeed.
+It encourages them to develop a sense of solidarity and open-mindedness, and fosters a strong group emulation, which gives each CPES class its unique character.”

 Ultimately, the 2018 incoming class includes students from all across France (see chart) and abroad (10% international students), as well as 50% scholarship recipients and 16% students from the Cordées de la Réussite program.
 In the Science section, 58% of students are female, despite a national average of 31.1% women in preparatory classes for scientific programs.